 But it was the effect on the other Beatles that mattered most.
 Emerick:

 You could tell from the icy chill and the looks on the faces of Paul, George and Ringo that they didn’t like it one bit.
 Their ranks had always been closed, and it was unthinkable that an outsider could penetrate their inner circle so quickly and so thoroughly.

 There was one “outsider,” however, who would be most welcome.
 In fact, one could speculate that his presence at Abbey Road at least temporarily salved the festering wounds of India and perhaps made the four realize that there were a part of a larger musical community.
 (In fact, the Beatles were the ones leading it.)

-On Friday, September 6, 1968, the great Cream guitarist Eric Clapton stepped into Studio Two at Abbey Road to play lead guitar on George Harrison’s new song, “While My Guitar Gently Weeps.”
+On Friday, September 6, 1968, Cream guitarist Eric Clapton stepped into Studio Two at Abbey Road to play lead guitar on George Harrison’s new song, “While My Guitar Gently Weeps.”

 It almost didn’t happen.
 In a car together from their homes in Surrey to the London studio, George asked his good friend to help out.
 According to Mark Lewisohn, Clapton exclaimed, “No one plays on Beatles sessions!”
 George answered, “So what?
 It’s my song.”

 Eric Clapton’s powerful performance on his Les Paul guitar made the song one of the many memorable moments of the White Album.
 And, according to George Harrison, there was the intangible benefit: